Clariity/react-chessboard/README.md

   - Add test suite full of unit tests for utils and all options stories, and visual tests
 - **Storybook**
   - Upgrade to Storybook 9

+## Join the community of developers

+Join the community of developers on the [Discord server](https://discord.gg/mTBuwNSNn5)!

+Whether you're:

+- building something cool with the component and want to show it off
+- struggling to implement something and need some help
+- have an idea for a new feature

+We'd love to have you join our growing community!

 ## 📄 License